 - 1.1 The introduction of Conservation Areas resulted from the growing awareness that as well as individual buildings, trees and features, whole areas could be of interest and value.
 Conservation Areas were first proposed under the Civic Amenities Act 1967 and are now governed by the Planning, Listed Building & Conservation Areas Act 1990.
 Under the 1990 Act local planning authorities are required to designate Conservation Areas, (Section 69.2) which are "areas of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance", (Section 69.1). - 1.2 The historic core of Angle was designated a Conservation Area in August 1997. - 1.3 Once designated, local planning authorities are required to formally produce proposals for the preservation and enhancement of Conservation Areas.
-(Section 71)). - 1.4 The PCNPA undertook this work in two distinct stages, each with extensive community consultations: - i) Preparation of a statement of existing character - In 2002 a statement of character was drafted by a working group nominated by Angle Community Council together with Officers of the PCNPA.
+(Section 71)). - 1.4 The PCNPA undertook this work in two distinct stages, each with extensive community consultations: - Preparation of a statement of existing character - In 2002 a statement of character was drafted by a working group nominated by Angle Community Council together with Officers of the PCNPA.
 Following extensive consultations, a public exhibition, and approval by the Community Council, the Conservation Area Character Statement for Angle was formally approved by the National Park Development Control Committee at their meeting on the 12th August 2002 (This report should be read in conjunction with the Angle's Conservation Area Character Statement, a synopsis of which is set out in section 2.0). - ii) The second part of the work involved the preparation of a Proposals Document setting out how the character of the Conservation Area can be preserved and enhanced.
 A draft Proposals document was prepared by the working group and formed part of a local public exhibition inviting comments and suggestions.
 The draft was widely circulated, inviting comments from a range of interested partners.

-- 1.5 Following the receipt of comments, the draft (together with a synopsis of the comments received on it) was considered by Angle Community Council and subsequently by the PCNPA at their meeting on the 16th February 2005. - 1.6 It is proposed that the PCNPA will adopt the Proposals Document as Supplementary Planning Guidance to the PCNPA Local Development Plan (LDP).
+- 1.5 Following the receipt of comments, the draft (together with a synopsis of the comments received on it) was considered by Angle Community Council and subsequently by the PCNPA at their meeting on the 16th February 2005. - 1.6 The National Park Authority has adopted the Proposals Document as Supplementary Planning Guidance to the PCNPA Local Development Plan (LDP).
 The Statement will set the context for considering the effect of development proposals on the character and appearance of the Conservation Area.
-The Proposals Document will support the policies of the LDP and will be a material planning consideration in determining applications for development affecting Angle Conservation Area. - 1.7 This report seeks to set out proposals to show how the character of Angle Conservation Area can be preserved and enhanced.
+The Proposals Document will support the policies of the LDP and will be a material planning consideration in determining applications for development affecting Angle Conservation Area.
+Angle is identified as a Rural Centre and Policy 6 'Rural Centres' of the Local Development Plan sets out the land use priorities. - 1.7 This report seeks to set out proposals to show how the character of Angle Conservation Area can be preserved and enhanced.